 But when used right, scarcity is a powerful motivator for conversions.
 Classic examples of scarcity in digital marketing include limited-time offers, limited edition products, annual or seasonal waves of goods and merchandise, limited slots on teaching or consulting opportunities, and so on.

 The Seventh Principle

 Dr. Cialdini went into great detail on all six principles nearly forty years ago, but he’s written many books since.
-In one of his more recent publications, Pre-suasion, he continued elaborating on his principles by introducing a seventh principle, one that is perhaps more relevant in today’s hyper-connected online world than ever before.
+In one of his more recent publications, Pre-suasion, he continued elaborating on his principles by introducing a seventh one, perhaps more relevant in today’s hyper-connected online world than ever before.
 That is the principle of unity.

 Forums, message boards, chatrooms, and social media have led to the creation and proliferation of thousands of small, yet incredibly devoted and dedicated communities throughout the Internet.

 While the concept of the in-group versus the out-group is ancient, perhaps even primal, the fragmentation of the Internet has made it more important than ever for marketers to capitalize on the different in-groups that they may be catering to.

 This means theming your messaging and marketing more heavily around inside jokes, dropping greater benefits for long-term loyal customers, and incentivizing making your product a part of the customer’s personal identity, as just a few simple examples.

 Dr. Cialdini’s principles of persuasion are a great start to understanding the motivation behind each of the different ways in which conversion rates can be optimized.
 However, there are still hundreds of specific techniques to review before implementing them for your business.
 Some work best for certain industries and business models and less for others.
 If you want to learn more about creating a tailored conversion optimization plan for your business, contact us today.